WOLAS-Revolution/workskills.com.au/newsfile/news/content/post/continuous-learning-cycle.md

 ---
-date:        "2015-06-12T17:00:00+10:00"
+date:        "2015-08-13T17:02:00+10:00"
 title:       "Continuous Learning Cycle"
 slug:        "continuous-learning-cycle"
 ---

 Thank you customers for your feedback earlier this year.
-We have been seeking input on what we can do better to service you, we have commenced an enhancement to delivering training services to you and your apprentice/trainee.
+As an outcome we have improved our training model and introduced a Continuous Learning Cycle.
+This cycle ensures:

-The Continuous Learning Cycle means the Supervisor and Student and Trainer have increased communication, increased monitoring of assessment work and providing the student with every opportunity to complete and achieve success in the first step of their career.
+- Supervisor and Student and Trainer have increased communication
+- There is an increased monitoring of assessment work and providing the student with every opportunity to complete and achieve success in the first step of their career.

-How does the Continuous Learning Cycle work in your workplace?
+- The student has a process to follow which results in a continual learning opportunity and through the Train the Trainer, they are able to build and demonstrate their skills.

 <div class="imgcap">
     <div style="width:100%;">